VonWilhelmGuiang/agdp/README.md

 Instructions on how to run the project locally.
 > Run the commands below after pulling the codes from git.
-Step 1: npm install
+> Step 1: npm install
-Step 2: npm run dev
+> Step 2: npm run dev

 Briefly describe your design decisions.
 > I used the provided design from a Figma link as a reference to create the design decisions.
 I used the Reference Based Design since a layout has been provided.

 Mention any challenges you faced and how you overcame them.
 > I had problems deploying the template.
 However, I read the errors carefully and fix each one to overcome the challenge and deployed the template.
+> I also find it challenging when creating the gradient background color for the icons, because setting the background color of icons into gradient is not doable using CSS only.
+Font Awesome will create an inline SVG and the -webkit-background-clip CSS Property no longer works.
+As a workaround, I created an SVG with a linear gradient from (https://angrytools.com/gradient/), then I used the fill CSS Property with a value of the ID of the SVG I created.